 A lovely upgrade from the wallpaper Disney borders of the old days.
 The new decor is simple but cute, focused on print pieces, rather than actual wallpaper.
 And made as part of the wall bed, that is lit from within so that each bed gets its own lighting.

 Pop Century Bathrooms

 The bathrooms at Pop Century finally got the upgrade with the toilet and bath behind a closed door.
 We love having access to the vanity without having to compete for bathroom time.
-However, the vanity is a bit small.
-And with no second mirror in the room, this proved a challenge.
+However, the vanity is a bit small at times.
+And with no second mirror in the room, this can be a challenge.
 While we applaud Disney’s view on mirrors, as three girls traveling together, we had to be very strategic about getting ready in the morning.
 We also are huge fans of the new built-in toiletries that are popping up in the resorts so we were happy to see these were part of the new rooms at Pop Century!

 Pop Century Resort Food Court

 Located at the center of the resort in the Classic Hall the Everything Pop and Shop Dining Restaurant offers a variety of foods and mobile order options too.
 With multiple drink stations, the food court seems larger and a lot less crowded than the All-Star Resorts, where it felt like we were always waiting to get our drinks.
 Always.
 That said, Pop Century’s food court is separated out into a variety of sections, to help disperse crowds and noise.

 Everything Pop has a variety of grab and go items, as well as hot meals offered throughout the day.
 Sometimes finding breakfast at Walt Disney World can be a bit difficult.
 But the food court at Pop Century has a fairly standard menu that most people should be able to find something to enjoy.
 And we love being able to mobile order while we get ready for the Parks in the morning.
 And stop in the food court with our breakfast waiting for us.